cheqd/cheqd-node/docs/pool_connection.md

 #### **indy_cheqd_keys_get_list_keys**
 The method returns a list of all keys which are placed locally.

+Input parameters:

+* `wallet_handle` - integer, which is connected to previously created and opened wallet.

 As result, the next structure is expected:
 ```
  [